>>Proof required on valid vaccination records before checking in<<

 WARNING: Never put a dog flea treatment or a household flea spray on a cat.
 They often contain ‘permethrin', which is extremely poisonous to cats (as well as fish and birds).
 Contact your vet immediately if your cat has come into contact with a dog flea treatment, or household flea spray.

-Credit / debit card payment or by bank transfer.
+Credit / debit card payment over the phone, or by bank transfer.

 ** Unfortunately no longer accept bank Cheque payment.